 Critical Theory is a Package Deal

 I hesitate to denounce Critical Theory completely.
 Awareness of our cultural differences and being willing to listen to people with different backgrounds are good things.
 The attention given to how our language and behavior affects people is very important if we are serious about sharing the Gospel.
-However, Critical Theory is not something that we can pick apart, take the pieces we like, and leave out the bad parts.
+However, Critical Theory is not something that we can pick apart, take the pieces we like, and leave the rest.
 It has been elevated from a philosophy to a whole new worldview, trying to answer life’s biggest questions.
-What’s wrong with the world, how do we fix it?
+What’s wrong with the world and how do we fix it?
 The answers that Critical Theory gives are incompatible with Scripture.
 Its goal is social justice and equality by tearing down ideas and institutions.